 In Paper Mario, the varieties of Magikoopa sometimes do this.
 Also, The Crystal King does it late in the battle.

 Similarly, the Magikoopas in Paper Mario: The Thousand-Year Door do it, and Wizzerds are also capable.
 In all these cases, you either have to use an item, attack, or special move that hits them all guaranteed, or just guess.
+The latter of the two gets separate attacks for each clone, which predictably makes them very dangerous.

 A wizard does this against you in Drakengard when you investigate some ruins the Cult of the Watchers left behind in the forest of the seal.